 First Institute provides educational programs to promote the awareness of discrimination, harassment, rape, acquaintance rape, dating violence, domestic violence, sexual assault, and stalking.
-New students complete an on-line comprehensive training program that prepares students to confront and prevent sexual assault and substance abuse.
-In addition to First Institute's on-going programs to promote awareness, the Crystal Lake Police Department's Community Outreach Officer presents information on crime prevention awareness for sexual assault, theft, and vandalism, as well as education on personal safety for all new students.
+New students are provided with online training program that prepares students to confront and prevent sexual assault and substance abuse.
+In addition to First Institute's on-going programs to promote awareness, the Crystal Lake Police Department and Lake County Sherriff's Office provide safety presentations with information on crime prevention awareness for sexual assault, theft, and vandalism, as well as education on personal safety.
 The Care Center in Crystal Lake, a division of the NW Center Against Sexual Assault and the Illinois Coalition Against Sexual Assault (ICASA) provides training workshops to First Institute students on Dating Violence and Sexual Assault biannually.